What is the difference between a relative and absolute path?

-Internet URL non absolute path (relative path)
+Internet URL relative path

 Finally, in this last example, the Internet absolute path is the domain and the web page on that domain.
 Web developers creating links to other pages can use a relative path if the file their linking from is in the same directory.
 See our URL definition for a full explanation of all the parts that make a URL.

 When creating a link using the <a>, <img>, or any other tag that points to a file it can be confusing on how to make the path or URL.
 Creating a link to an absolute path is easy since you are pointing to the Internet URL of the file.
 For example, if we wanted to link to the Computer Hope logo and the URL to that logo is "https://www.computerhope.com/logo.gif" the absolute path would be this URL as shown below.